 A food-filled event designed to encourage women to eat more ramen alone, as it is often cosidered a male-preference dish and environment.
-That doesn’t mean only women are welcome though, so do take the opportunity to try some of the best bowlfuls from across the country!
-The 10 days divided into two parts – from the 27th of September to the 2nd of October and then the 4th of October to the 8th.
+That doesn’t mean only women are welcome though, so do take the opportunity to try some of the best bowlfuls from across the country.
+The ten days of the festival are divided into two parts—from September 27 to October 2 and then again from October 4 to October 8.

 Otsu Hikiyama Festival – Shiga

-This is one of the area’s three biggest festivals and features a parade of elaborate mikoshi.
-It has over 400 years of history with unusual tanuki masks, music and chanting as well as 13 floats – one from each area.
+This is one of the area’s three biggest festivals and features a parade of elaborate mikoshi (portable shrines).
+It has over 400 years of history with unusual tanuki masks, music and chanting as well as 13 floats—one from each area.
 The night before the parade is filled with music and dance to prepare for the following day so stay for both if you can!